Devanik21/Artificial-Intelligence-ecosystem/README.md

 ---

-### 🔬 **Computation as Informational Emergence**
+### 🔬 **Computational Approaches to Self-Modeling and Emergence**

-This repository ecosystem represents more than code—it's a systematic exploration of intelligence itself.
-From reinforcement learning agents to thermodynamic minds, each project investigates how higher-order informational patterns and complex self-models can emerge from distributed computation.
+This repository ecosystem represents a systematic engineering effort.
+From reinforcement learning agents to thermodynamic minds, each project investigates how higher-order informational patterns and complex self-models can be reliably engineered in distributed systems.

-**The journey continues.**
+**The work continues.**

 ---